-3183 3184 3185 Figure 40: Example of Soft AP and Easy Setup Resource in different Device states 3186 3187 Device enters RFOTM Device state, Soft AP may be accessible in RFOTM and RFPRO Device's state.
-3188 Soft AP has several requirements to improve security: 3189 3190 • Time availability of Soft AP should be minimised, and shall not exceed one hour after Device RESET or power on, or when user initiates the Soft AP.
-3191 3192 Soft AP may stay enabled during RFNOP, until the Mediator instructs the New Device to connect to the regular network.
-3193 3194 The Soft AP shall be disabled when the New Device successfully connects to the regular network.
-3195 Just Works OTM shall not be enabled on Devices which support Easy Setup.
-3196 The Soft AP shall be secured (e.g. shall not expose an open AP).
-3197 3198 3199 3200 The Soft AP shall support a passphrase for connection by the Mediator, and the passphrase shall be between and 8 and 64 ASCII printable characters.
-The passphrase may be printed on a label, sticker, packaging etc., and may be entered by the user into the Mediator device.
-3201 3202 3203 3204 3205 The Soft AP should not use a common passphrase across multiple Devices.
-Instead, the passphrase may be sufficiently unique per device, to prevent guessing of the passphrase by an attacker with knowledge of the Device type, model, manufacturer, or any other information discoverable through Device's exposed interfaces.
-3206 3207 3208 3209 The Enrollee shall support WPA2 security (i.e. shall list WPA2 in the "swat" Property of the /example/WiFiConfResURI Resource), for potential selection by the Mediator in connecting the Enrollee to the Enroller.
-The Mediator should select the best security available on the Enroller, for use in connecting the Enrollee to the Enroller.
-3210 3211 The Enrollee may not expose any interfaces (e.g. web server, debug port, Vertical Resources, etc.) over the Soft AP, other than SVRs, and Resources required for Wi-Fi Easy
+- Once a New Device has successfully connected to the Enroller, it shall not turn the 3355 Easy Setup Soft AP back on for Easy Setup Enrollment again unless the Device is 3356 factory reset, or the user initiates the Easy Setup Soft AP directly.
+3357 - Just Works OTM shall not be enabled on Devices which support Easy Setup. - The Soft AP shall be secured (e.g. shall not expose an open AP). - The Soft AP shall support a passphrase for connection by the Mediator, and the passphrase shall be between and 8 and 64 ASCII printable characters. passphrase may be printed on a label, sticker, packaging etc., and may be entered by the user into the Mediator device. - The Soft AP should not use a common passphrase across multiple Devices.
+Instead, the passphrase may be sufficiently unique per device, to prevent guessing of the passphrase by an attacker with knowledge of the Device type, model, manufacturer, or any other information discoverable through Device's exposed interfaces. - The Enrollee shall support WPA2 security (i.e. shall list WPA2 in the "swat" Property of the 3369 /example/WiFiConfResURI Resource), for potential selection by the Mediator in 3370 connecting the Enrollee to the Enroller.
+The Mediator should select the best security 3371 3372 available on the Enroller, for use in connecting the Enrollee to the Enroller. - The Enrollee may not expose any interfaces (e.g. web server, debug port, Vertical 3373 - 3374 Resources, etc.) over the Soft AP, other than SVRs, and Resources required for Wi-Fi Easy - 3375 Setup.